xakon/xakon.github.io/dev/distributed/brokers.md

 Message Brokers
 ===============

 [Message Brokers][wikipedia] is such a fundamental component of an Enterprise Distributed System.
 They provide means for different other components to communicate asynchronously while working on different speeds.

 For some reason, I didn't follow at the time the changes and advances in Enterprise Software.
 [Message Brokers][wikipedia] is one of them.
 I need to come back.

+In an interesting presentation that took place in OSCON '19, I read about it in an [LWN article](https://lwn.net/Articles/761930/), it was mentioned the history of this technology.
+It started with the publication of the [Java Message Service][jms] (JMS) API by Sun in 2001, then the [ActiveMQ][activemq] protocol followed to be compatible with JMS, and then the [Advanced Message Queuing Protocol][amqp] (AMQP), which made publicly available this technology.
+The most famous implementation of the [AMQP][amqp] was [RabbitMQ][rabbitmq], written in Java.

 Libraries
 ---------